apache/pekko-persistence-jdbc/docs/src/main/paradox/custom-dao.md

 }
 ```

-As you can see, the custom DAOs get a _Slick database_, a _Slick profile_, the journal or snapshot _configuration_, an _akka.serialization.Serialization_, an _ExecutionContext_ and _Materializer_ injected after constructed.
+As you can see, the custom DAOs get a _Slick database_, a _Slick profile_, the journal or snapshot _configuration_, an _org.apache.pekko.serialization.Serialization_, an _ExecutionContext_ and _Materializer_ injected after constructed.
 You should register the Fully Qualified Class Name in `application.conf` so that the custom DAOs will be used.

 For more information please review the two default implementations `org.apache.pekko.persistence.jdbc.dao.bytea.journal.ByteArrayJournalDao` and `org.apache.pekko.persistence.jdbc.dao.bytea.snapshot.ByteArraySnapshotDao` or the demo custom DAO example from the [demo-akka-persistence](https://github.com/dnvriend/demo-pekko-persistence-jdbc) site.